Twisted Logic Tour: Opening acts

 Most of the tour included at least one supporting act on each concert, with English singer Richard Ashcroft opening all the German, Dutch, and Italian performances of the first European leg.
 He was accompanied by Kettcar, Tomte, and Vertigo in selected dates.
-Morning Runner became the main guest in Ireland and the United Kingdom, while Interpol (22–27 June), Supergrass (28 June to 2 July), Elbow (4 July) and Doves (5 July) featured as additional supports.
+Morning Runner became the main guest in Ireland and the United Kingdom, while Interpol (22 and 27 June), Supergrass (28 June to 2 July), Elbow (4 July) and Doves (5 July) featured as additional supports.
 The first North American leg had Black Mountain until 26 August, as Rilo Kiley took over the remaining dates.
 For the second European run, Coldplay invited Goldfrapp (mainland) and Ashcroft (United Kingdom).
 The latter returned in the final North American leg after Fiona Apple played from 25 January to 5 March 2006.
 The rest of the tour saw the band visiting Asia, Oceania and Latin America: Youth Group opened in Australia, while Saiko, Brian Storming, Papas da Língua, Volován supported in Chile, Argentina, Brazil and Mexico, respectively.

-Commercial performance

-According to report from Pollstar, the concerts held during 2005 around the world have sold 608,441 tickets in total.
-Coldplay then made a second appearance on the company's year end chart in 2006 with 570,082 admissions sold.
-The North American shows have grossed $52.7 million from 1,068,531 tickets sold in 70 reported dates.
-In total, the tour grossed $105,775,572 from 2,051,923 tickets.